igorwaw/web-advent/content/2016/13-maze/index.md

 ## Getting next points

 We can move left, right, up or down from the current point - that's -1 or +1.
-We can't go diagonaly and also we don't want to return the current point.
+We can't go diagonally and also we don't want to return the current point.
 So, x can be -1 or 1 while y is 0, or vice versa.
 The easiest way to write it is: